MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-tokens.md

 1. Your Power BI embedded app uses a *service principal* or a *master user* to authenticate against Azure AD.

 2. Your Power BI embedded app gets an access token from Azure AD.
 Power BI REST API access is given according to:
-    1. If you're using a *service principal*, your Azure AD app's permissions.
+    1. If you're using a *service principal*, your Azure AD app has access to all the APIs.
-    2. If you're using a *master user*, the consent your provide to your *master user*.
+    2. If you're using a *master user*, the *master user* (or an administrator) has to provide consent for the APIs your app can use.

 3. Your Power BI embedded app caches the *Azure AD token*, and uses it to access Power BI.

-4. Your Power BI embedded app generates an *embed token, which specifies which Power BI content it can embed.
+4. Your Power BI embedded app generates an *embed token*, which specifies which Power BI content it can embed.

 ### Embed for your organization